xbeat/Machine-Learning/README.md

 Explainable AI (XAI) is a set of techniques and methods that allow humans to understand and interpret the decisions made by artificial intelligence systems.
 As AI becomes more prevalent in our daily lives, the need for transparency and accountability in these systems grows.
 XAI aims to bridge the gap between complex AI models and human understanding, making AI more trustworthy and accessible.

+## Machine Learning with Hyperparameter Tuning in Python

+Introduction to Machine Learning and Hyperparameter Tuning

+Machine Learning (ML) is a subset of artificial intelligence that enables systems to learn and improve from experience without being explicitly programmed.
+Hyperparameter tuning is the process of optimizing the configuration parameters of ML algorithms to improve their performance.
+This slideshow will explore the concepts of ML and hyperparameter tuning using Python, providing practical examples and code snippets.

 ## Uniform Distribution Explained with Python

 Introduction to Uniform Distribution

 Uniform distribution is a probability distribution where all outcomes are equally likely.
 It's characterized by a constant probability density function over a defined interval.
 This distribution is fundamental in probability theory and statistics, with applications ranging from random number generation to modeling various real-world phenomena.

+## Comparing Pandas and Dask for Data Analysis

+Introduction to Pandas and Dask

+Pandas and Dask are powerful libraries in Python for data manipulation and analysis.
+While Pandas excels at handling smaller datasets in memory, Dask is designed for processing large datasets that don't fit in memory.
+This slideshow will compare these two libraries, highlighting their strengths and use cases.

 ## Market Segmentation in Insurance using Unsupervised ML